Download the Onshape Mobile App

 Based on these results, adding nine ribs seems sufficient to increase the new design's stiffness and help it withstand failure in cases of overloading.

 The same process can be repeated for any other geometric feature, material properties, and loading conditions.
-Onshape Simulation is a suitable tool for fast design iterations and efficient trend analysis.
+Onshape's built-in simulation is a suitable tool for fast design iterations and efficient trend analysis.

-By now, you’d have checked several alternative configurations, tested different material properties, and benchmarked the new shelf design under different loading conditions.
-Using Onshape Simulation, you can select a couple of high-potential designs and switch to SimScale, an Onshape Partner app, to increase simulation fidelity all the while working in your web browser.
+By now, you'd have checked several alternative configurations, tested different material properties, and benchmarked the new shelf design under different loading conditions.
+Using Onshape's initial simulation capabilities, you can select a couple of high-potential designs and seamlessly transition to SimScale to unlock advanced simulation capabilities including computational fluid dynamics (CFD), high-fidelity structural analysis, and thermal simulation – all while working in your web browser.

-Designs can be easily imported from Onshape to SimScale via the dedicated geometry import plug-in.
+Through the partnership, designs can be easily imported from Onshape to SimScale via the dedicated geometry import plug-in, creating a seamless workflow between CAD and advanced simulation.

 how to connect onshape and simscale